 Another wind turbine located too close behind would be driven only by slower air.
 Therefore, wind farms in the prevailing wind direction need a minimum distance of eight times the rotor diameter.
 The usual diameter of wind turbines is 50 m with an installed capacity of 1 MW and 126 m with a 5-MW wind turbine.
 The latter is mainly used offshore.

 The installed capacity or rated power of a wind turbine corresponds to an electrical power output of a speed between 12 and 16 m/s, with optimal wind conditions.
 For safety reasons, the plant does not produce greater power at the high wind conditions than those for which it is designed.
 During storms, the plant is switched off.
 Throughout the year, a workload of 23% can be reached inland.
 This increases to 28% on the coast and 43% offshore.

-The installed capacity of wind power in the United States was about 94 GW in January 2019.
-This capacity was exceeded only by China (about 200 GW).
-The Alta Wind Energy Center in California has been the largest wind farm in the United States since 2003, with a capacity of 1.6 GW.
-The electricity produced from wind power in the United States amounted to about 274 TWh (terawatt-hours) in January 2019, or about 8% of all generated electrical energy.
+The installed capacity of wind power in the United States was about 107.4 GW in April 2020.
+This capacity was exceeded only by China (above 200 GW).
+The Alta Wind Energy Center in California has been the largest wind farm in the United States since 2013, with a capacity of 1.6 GW.
+The electricity produced from wind power in the United States amounted in 2019 to about 300 TWh (terawatt-hours), or 7.3% of all generated electrical energy.
 Detailed information about the present state in the US can be found in Wikipedia.

 A crucial point about wind power is that the times of peak electricity demand and the times of optimal wind conditions rarely coincide.
 Thus, other electric power producers with short lead times and a well developed electricity distribution system are necessary to supplement wind power generation.